IMPORTANT INFORMATION FOR ROBOTICS AND BEYOND’S ENGINEERING, TECHNOLOGY & DESIGN ACADEMY TOPICS

 Class times: Mornings: 9:00 am – 12:00 pm.
 Afternoons: 1:00 – 4:00 pm.

-Advanced 3D Modeling and 3D Printing (expand for details)
+Advanced 3D Modeling, Product Design and 3D Printing (expand for details)

-This class will teach deeper use of the Inventor parts library, parts generators (for gears, extrusions, etc.), assemblies, teach the use of basic presentations and animations along with rendering, blueprints, mechanical stress test simulations, and finally skills in applied 3D printing.
-This will teach print optimization, strengthen 3D printing skills, and further tools and abilities in using a 3D printer for real world projects.
+This class reaches advanced high school to early college level skills and is perfect for those with some experience wanting to learn or reinforce higher level skills.
+Topics include deeper use of the Inventor parts library, parts generators (for gears, extrusions, etc.), assemblies, teach the use of basic presentations and animations along with rendering, blueprints, mechanical stress test simulations.
+We will use a product development approach where each student chooses a product they want to design and use that design throughout the steps in the class.
+We will also cover skills in applied 3D printing such as print optimization and further tools and abilities to use 3D printers for real world projects.
 Students will also learn fundamentals of G-code and its role in transforming 3D visual models into motion of the 3D printer and for CNC machining.

 Prerequisites: For students aged 13+ with basic experience with any CAD software through a high school class or Robotics And Beyond CAD 2 summer camp topic.